 The 64-bit version of the JVM is recommended on platforms using a 64-bit OS and an Intel or AMD processor.

 The 32-bit version of the JVM is recommended on ARM platforms such as the Raspberry Pi.
-The 32-bit JVM performs better on the ARM platform and some add-ons use libraries that do not work with a 64-bit JVM on the ARM platform.
+The 32-bit JVM performs better on the ARM platform.
+Some add-ons use libraries that do not work with a 64-bit JVM on ARM.

 For best compatibility, namely with the openHAB Cloud service myopenhab.org and the Eclipse IoT Marketplace, the minimum recommended Java 8 revision is "161".